Natural San Diego: Top San Diego Natural Attractions

 San Diego is great for nature-lovers—and not just because of our world-famous zoo!
-You might be surprised to find out that in a city as large as San Diego, there are actually plenty of awesome places to go if you love nature.
+You might be surprised to find out that in a city as large as San Diego, there are actually plenty of awesome San Diego natural attractions if you love nature.
 And with our exceptional geography, you can truly have it all—from beaches to mountains!

 Torrey Pines State Reserve